biscuit-js/biscuit-store/docs/API_REFERENCE.md

 ```
 ### newRepo
 This method will create a new repository and return a set of methods and return a set of methods to manage the repository.
+> We recommend using the monolithic method createStore to create repositories.

 params:
 - **repo***: *string* - repository name;